patelkathan/patelkathan/README.md

 ### Hi there 👋

-- 🔭 <td>I’m currently working on Android Development.
+- 🔭 I’m currently working on Android Development.
-- 🔭 <td>I'm passionate about IoT and Micro-Controllers.
+- 🔭 I'm passionate about IoT and Micro-Controllers.
-- 🌱 <td>I’m currently learning flutter.
+- 🌱 I’m currently learning flutter.
-- 💬 <td>Ask me about android/iot.
+- 💬 Ask me about android/iot.
-- ⚡ <td>Fun fact: I'm an Instrumentation and Control Engineer!
+- ⚡ Fun fact: I'm an Instrumentation and Control Engineer!